KeoH/orchestrapi-template/README.md

-# basic-project-html
+# OrchestraPi Template
-Basic project for HTML design with autoreload
+HTML and SASS project to create OrchestraPi frontent design.

 ## How to use this template project